jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/02_toggleswitches_buttons/toggleswitches_buttons_plugdata.md

 - connect to a serial monitor
   - If you have already setup Arduino you can use it's serial monitor.
 [More info at its own page.](https://jonwaterschoot.github.io/plugdata-daisy-simple/01_install_setup_plugdata/04_serial/serial_debug_print.html)

+- It's always best to remove print objects (and other gui objects like sliders) that are not used in the final patch as these cost memory/performance.
 </details>

 ## What it looks like